-AP ADVANCED ART PORTFOLIO 2: DRAWING
+AP ADVANCED ART PORTFOLIO 2: DRAWING 10 Credits (#53513) Open to Grades 11-12

 This course is designed for the serious study of art.
 It is strongly recommended for all students attending art school or pursuing an art-related major or minor in college (fine arts, illustration, graphic design, communications, interior design, architecture, computer graphics, fashion design, etc.).
 The first semester of this course is dedicated to the preparation, development and presentation of each student's individual portfolio as defined by the College Board and various art schools, colleges and universities.
 The second semester is designed to encourage the student to initiate, develop and carry out an in-depth independent project focusing on a particular area of concentration (a series of pieces developed out of a cohesive area of study, based on a coherent plan, underlying idea that investigates an individual interest, growth and discovery.)
 Nightly homework will be mandatory.
 Summer work is also mandatory.